codekopf/hot-stocks-crawler/readme.md

 ## Installation

 On Windows, you must place `geckodriver.exe` file located in `resource\geckodriver` folder into the `C:\drivers\geckodriver\geckodriver.exe` folder.
-Run the main method in `HotStocksApplication.java` and hope for the best.
+Run the main method in `HotStocksCrawler.java` and hope for the best.

+Installed Firefox browser is also required.

 ## Importing project to IDE